 If you want to discontinue receiving publications and/or information from NYSUT after the death of a loved one, you may contact NYSUT directly at: 800-342-9810 and request to speak to someone in Member Records.

 Social Security Administration

-For a non-service-related death, the VA will pay up to $300 toward burial and funeral expenses and a $300 plot-interment allowance for deaths on or after Dec.
-1, 2001.
+For a non-service-related death, the VA will pay up to $300 toward burial and funeral expenses, an $828 plot-interment allowance and a $231 headstone

 Regardless of where a veteran or eligible family member is buried, the VA doesn’t pay for cremation, preparation of the deceased (embalming), casket or urn, or transportation to the cemetery.
 However, in certain situations, the government will cover some of these costs.